anrid/ipcheck/README.md

 # IP Checker

-- Check IPs against a large set of IP ranges.
+- Check IP addresses against a large set of IP address ranges.
-- Pass in a file or URL.
+- Pass in a file or URL, e.g. an access log or a DB export containing one or more IP addresses per line.
-- Checks against known [datacenter IP ranges](https://raw.githubusercontent.com/jhassine/server-ip-addresses/master/data/datacenters.csv) by default, using data from [this project](https://github.com/jhassine/server-ip-addresses).
+- Checks IPs against known [datacenter IP ranges](https://raw.githubusercontent.com/jhassine/server-ip-addresses/master/data/datacenters.csv) by default, using data from [this project](https://github.com/jhassine/server-ip-addresses).
 - Uses an Interval Tree for fast matching.
-Able to check `500k IPs` against `>33k IP ranges` in a couple of seconds (on my MacBook Pro).
+Able to check `>500k IPs` against `>33k IP ranges` in a couple of seconds (on a MacBook Pro).

 ## Docker Image